AntonyLittle/cosmic-ext-workspaces-bar/README.md

 switching to it.
 The bar can also show MPRIS media controls (play/pause, skip, title/artist, album art) for whatever's currently playing.

+## Authors note

+This app is entirely vibe coded.
+I hate that it works as well as it does, but it does.
+Aside from a little prompting here and there I have done nothing, and likely deserve little credit except for the idea and the design.
+I have been a software developer for my entire adult life, using mostly C++, C#, and Java.
+I have never touched Rust before this in my life.

+I cannot guarantee anything about this repo.
+Do not trust it.
+It may hack your toaster, then fire warmed bread at your cat.
+That's on you.

+In the future, the following things may happen, depending on my token budget:

+- Separation of the workspaces and the media player into separate, but compatible, components.
+- Make the components into Applets.
+- Maybe, maybe turn this into yet another configurable bar thing like polybar or eww or similar.
+There are a lot of those already, though.

 ## Features

 - **Live workspace previews** — each workspace shows a real-time thumbnail